Meghan Lyons MS

 A Quick Review of CoQ10

-Coenzyme Q10 (CoQ10) is a fat-soluble nutrient produced naturally by our bodies.
-Found in every cell in the body, CoQ10 is concentrated in organs that require the most energy — such as the heart, liver, muscles and kidneys.
-CoQ10 is concentrated in these organs because it is essential to the process of producing cellular energy.
+Coenzyme Q10 (CoQ10) is a fat-soluble, vitamin-like compound produced naturally by our bodies.
+Found in nearly every cell in the body, CoQ10 is concentrated in organs that require the most energy — such as the heart, liver, muscles and kidneys.
+CoQ10 is concentrated in these organs because it is essential to the process of producing cellular energy from the food you eat.†

 Ubiquinone vs. Ubiquinol